esa-tu-darmstadt/SCAIE-V-2.0/README.md

 - **AdjacentNode** - while WrRD is a main node for writing register file, signals like address and valid are considered adjacent nodes (adjacent to WrRD).
 WrRD is considered to be a parent of WrRD_addr and WrRd_valid
 - **FNode/BNode**: SCAIE-V is made of multiple interfaces between ISAX and core.
 One such interface is for writing data to RegFile.
 Another one is for writing the memory, and so on.
 Only for writing the memory, the interface is actually made of multiple signals: data, addr, valid.
 FNode in this case is WrMem.
 BNode also includes the adjacent signals (addr, valid).
 BNode may also include signals required between SCAL and core, that are not visible to user.
 - **frontend/backend**: frontend is used by all cores, backend is more core-specific
 - **op_stage_instr**: hash map containing all operations required by user, with their stage number in which they were required and the instructions for each they were required.
-This is used across the entire tool to generate logic
+This is used across the entire tool to generate logic.
+Initially set just from the ISAX schedule without adjacent nodes, then regenerated after SCAL elaboration, based on the required core-SCAL interfaces (now including adjacent nodes).
 - **instrSet/ISAXes** - while op_stage_instr has as value only a string of the instruction name, this hashmap contains all metadata for each instruction.
 It has as key a String with the instruction name, and as value a SCAIEVInstr object.
 This is also an important hash map used across the tool.
 It's a database which stores all requirements for each instruction.
 For exp, op_stage_instr does not contain info like: for instr ISAX_new, does the user require a valid signal for WrRd?
 - **file parsing**: currently, the tool greps for certain words and can replace the line before/after the grep-ed text.
 It's also able to replace the line with grep.